-In every IT office I have worked in pulling pranks co-workers has been a standard.
-They tend to be low tech; co-worker leaves computer unlocked you change their background, maybe change their Windows sound affects.
+In every IT office I have worked in, pulling pranks co-workers has been a standard.
+They tend to be low-tech; co-workers leave their computers unlocked, change their background, and maybe change their Windows sound effects.
 They tend to be small and easy to revert.

-Over the summer in our office we had an intern program and a specific intern who wasn’t very wise when it came to locking his computer.
-We got him probably 10-15 times with picture of David Hasselhoff in a thong.
+We had an intern program over the summer in our office and a specific intern who wasn’t very wise when it came to locking his computer.
+We got him probably 10-15 times with a picture of David Hasselhoff in a thong.
 We also installed some fun Google Chrome add-ons that would change every image on the page to something else.

-These got boring; which is very unusual when making someone have a sexy background.
-However because we became so board with it we decided to take it a step further.
+These got boring, which is very unusual when making someone have a sexy background.
+However, because we became so bored with it, we decided to take it a step further.
 We thought, wouldn’t it be cool to automate this with PowerShell?
 So our initial idea was changing the background to a random image.
-Looking through the ways of doing that was semi-complicated and I was feeling lazy.
-So we ditched the idea and it was on the back burner for a long time.
+Looking through the ways of doing that was semi-complicated, and I was feeling lazy.
+So we ditched the idea, and it was on the back burner for a long time.

-One evening I came home from work and stumbled upon this amazing post on the PowerShell Sub-Reddit “A fun script for Friday – make your friend’s computer start talking to him/her.”
+One evening I came home from work and stumbled upon this fantastic post on the PowerShell Sub-Reddit “A fun script for Friday – make your friend’s computer start talking to him/her.”
 To sum it up, it’ll use Text to Speech to have the computer talk.
-In the example that was posted it used PowerShell Remoting.
+In the example posted, it used PowerShell Remoting.
 Using PowerShell Remoting for such a malicious intent may cross a line, depends on who the target is and how much you abuse it.
-In my case the computers were not domain joined and so I couldn’t use that as easily.
-So I decided to take my Friday night and make it quite a bit more “portable.”
+In my case, the computers were not domain joined, and so I couldn’t use that as easily.
+So I decided to take my Friday night and make it quite a bit more “portable.”…

 The last three years I have been extraordinarily lucky that I have been able to attend Microsoft TechEd.
 Every year I have participated in a group known as #TheKrewe and I have striven to force myself into social situations more and more every year.